keegn/maintenance-classifier/README.md

 3. **Set up environment variables**:

-   Create a `.env` file in the root directory and add your API keys for each model:
+   Create a `.env` file in the root directory and add your API keys for each model you want to test, using the format below:

    ```plaintext
    OPENAI_API_KEY=your_openai_api_key